Chapultepec Castle: Second Mexican Empire

 When Mexican conservatives invited Maximilian von Hapsburg to establish the Second Mexican Empire, the castle, now known as Castillo de Miravalle, became the residence of the emperor and his consort in 1864.
-The Emperor hired several European and Mexican architects to renovate the building for the royal couple, among them Julius Hofmann, Carl Gangolf Kayser, Carlos Schaffer, Eleuterio Méndez and Ramón Cruz Arango, The architects designed several projects, which followed a neoclassical style and made the palace more habitable as a royal residence.
-European architects Kayser and Hofmann worked on several other revival castles, including Neuschwanstein Castle – built by Maximilian's Wittelsbach cousin Ludwig II of Bavaria twenty years after Chapultepec's renovation.
+The Emperor hired several European and Mexican architects to renovate the building for the royal couple, among them Julius Hofmann, Carl Gangolf Kayser, Carlos Schaffer, Eleuterio Méndez and Ramón Cruz Arango, The architects designed several projects in a neoclassical style and made the palace more habitable as a royal residence.
+European architects Kayser and Hofmann worked on several other revival castles, including Neuschwanstein Castle – built by Maximilian's Wittelsbach cousin Ludwig II of Bavaria, twenty years after Chapultepec's renovation.

 Botanist Wilhelm Knechtel was in charge of creating the roof garden on the building.
 Additionally, the Emperor brought from Europe countless pieces of furniture, objets d'art and other fine household items that are exhibited to this day.

 At the time, as the castle was on the outskirts of Mexico City, Maximilian ordered the construction of a straight boulevard (modeled after the great boulevards of Europe, such as Vienna's Ringstrasse and the Champs-Élysées in Paris), to connect the Imperial residence with the city center.
 He named the new boulevard Paseo de la Emperatriz ("Promenade of the Empress") in honor of his wife Empress Carlota.
 Following the reestablishment of the Republic in 1867 by President Benito Juárez and the end of the civil war to oust the French invaders and defeat their Mexican conservative allies, the boulevard was renamed Paseo de la Reforma, after the Liberal reform.

 Modern era to present

 The castle fell into disuse after the fall of the Second Mexican Empire in 1867.
+In 1867, the explorer James F. Elton wrote the castle was not "surpassed in beauty in any part of the world."
 In 1876, a decree established it as an Astronomical, Meteorological and Magnetic Observatory on the site, which was opened in 1878 during the presidency of Sebastián Lerdo de Tejada.
-However, the observatory was only functional for five years until they decided to move it to the former residence of the Archbishop in Tacubaya.
+The observatory was only functional for five years until they decided to move it to the former residence of the Archbishop in Tacubaya.
 The reason was to allow the return of the Colegio Militar to the premises as well as transforming the building into the presidential residence.

+In 1882, the castle was given new life, when President Manuel González declared it the official residence of the President of Mexico.
+With few exceptions, all succeeding presidents lived there until 1934, when President Lázaro Cárdenas moved the official residence to Los Pinos, turning the castle into a museum in 1939.
+The palace underwent several structural changes under González and during the later years of the presidency of Porfirio Díaz (1876-1880; 1884-1911).